fran-romero-campero/BRC1NET/README.md

 # BRC1TRANSNET

 A web based app developed using the R package shiny to explore the transcriptional network downstream from the Arabidopsis thaliana gene BRC1.
-This network was constructed from ChIP-seq data using our tool TRANCE (Transcriptional network constructor from ChIP-seq data).
+This network was constructed from ChIP-seq and DAP-seq data.

 ## :writing\_hand:Authors